ZZKer/YHtWtG-Randomizer/README.md

-## THIS IS THE BETA.
-THERE WILL BE BUGS.

 Thank you for trying out the You Have To Win The Game randomizer!
 This is version 1.3.
-This was created by ZZKylie / ZZKer.
+This was originally created by ZZKer and extended by Spontanicus.
-If you have any questions or suggestions, please contact me on Discord @ ZZKer#1962.
+If you have any questions or suggestions, feel free to contact me on discord @Spontanicus.
 If you find any seeds that don't work, please use this github to report it as an Issue.

 ## Version features

 #### 1.3:
- -  Graphical User Interface for ease of use
+ - **Graphical User Interface for ease of use**
+ - **Complete rework of the randomizer logic**.
+Now uses a graph containing all locations on the map to look for a path from the spawn to the end.
+This will make including other randomization options a lot easier.
+ - This version assumes the use of glitches and may contain softlocks if you don't go right before dropping down in the beginning (both will be changed later)
+ - All treasure except the ones in _Consolation Prize_ are available (68/70)
- -  Option to require all orbs to win
+ - Added option to require all orbs to win
- -  Option to randomize Lose Orb and include "Consolation Prize" in treasure list
+ - Added option to replace all other treasure with lose orbs
  - Settings Seed to share your settings with others (will be more helpful as more options are added)
  - Seed can now be any alpha-numeric string, not just numbers
- -  More treasure locations added (68/70 locations)
- -  Reworked logic when placing items before the drop at the start

 #### 1.2:
  -  Orbs are now randomized with most treasures (66/70 locations)